AmirrezaFarnamTaheri/StreamlineVPN/README.md

 ### ⚡ Quick Start

 1. Install **Python 3.8+** and clone this repository.
-2. Run `pip install -r requirements.txt` in the project folder.
-This installs required dependencies.
+2. Run `pip install -r requirements.txt` in the project folder (install required dependencies).
 3. Execute `python vpn_merger.py` and wait for the `output` directory.
 4. *(Optional)* pass extra flags like `--max-ping 200`, `--concurrent-limit 10`, or `--proxy socks5://127.0.0.1:9050` to suit your connection.
 5. Import the `output/vpn_subscription_base64.txt` link into your VPN app or load `vpn_singbox.json` in clients like sing-box.
 6. For non-standard protocols like HTTP Injector or ArgoVPN see [`advanced_methods/README_advanced.md`](advanced_methods/README_advanced.md).
 7. To customize main sources, create `config/sources.yaml` with your own lists.
 For advanced merger tools, edit `sources.json`.

+See `docs/` for detailed installation and usage guides.

 ### 🎓 From Zero to Hero